 C303.1.1.1 Blown or sprayed roof/ceiling insulation.
-The thickness of blown-in or sprayed fiberglass and cellulose roof/ceiling insulation (fiberglass or cellulose) shall be written in inches (mm) on markers that are installed at least one-for every 300 square feet (28 m2) of attic area throughout the attic space.
+The thickness of blown-in or sprayed roof/ceiling insulation (fiberglass or cellulose) shall be written in inches (mm) on markers that are installed at least one for every 300 square feet (28 m2) throughout the attic space.
 The markers shall be affixed to the trusses or joists and marked with the minimum initial installed thickness with numbers of not less than 1 inch (25 mm) in height.
 Each marker shall face the attic access opening.
 Spray polyurethane foam thickness and installed R-value shall be listed on certification provided by the insulation installer.